Laurea-AMK/faultystudentrecord/README.md

 ## Learning goals

-Thourgh this group work, you will learn how to read code, search and report security vulnarabilities and fix some of them. 🚀
+Thourgh this group work, you will learn how to read code, search and report security vulnarabilities.
+You can also try to fix some of them. 🚀

 ## Backgroud